Dominic Thompson (footballer): Brentford

-On 7 August 2019, Thompson joined Championship club Brentford on a three-year contract, with the option of a further year, for an undisclosed fee.
+On 7 August 2019, Thompson joined Championship club Brentford on a three-year contract, with the option of a further year, for an undisclosed fee, reported to be "an initial £3 million".
 Behind ever-present Rico Henry in the left-back pecking order, he made five appearances during the 2019–20 season.
-Thompson again served as backup to Rico Henry during the first half of the 2020–21 season and made 9 appearances before departing on loan for the remainder of the campaign on 4 January 2021.
+Thompson again served as backup to Rico Henry during the first half of the 2020–21 season and made 9 appearances before joining League One club Swindon Town on loan until the end of the 2020–21 season on 4 January 2021.

-On 4 January 2021, Thompson joined League One club Swindon Town on loan until the end of the 2020–21 season.
 Five days later, he made his debut with a start in a league match versus Ipswich Town and assisted each of Swindon's goals in the 3–2 win.
 He made 25 appearances during the remainder of a season which culminated in relegation to League Two.
-After returning from the loan at the end of the regular season, Thompson was ineligible to play during Brentford's successful play-off campaign.
+After returning to Brentford at the end of the regular season, Thompson was ineligible to play during the club's successful play-off campaign.

 Despite appearing in all but one of Brentford's 2021–22 pre-season matches, Thompson was confined to making EFL Cup appearances during the early months of the regular season.
 He was a regular inclusion on the substitutes' bench for Premier League matches and due to a hamstring problem suffered by Rico Henry, Thompson made three starting appearances at left wing back around the turn of the year.
 On 27 January 2022, the one-year extension on Thompson's contract was triggered and he joined League One club Ipswich Town on loan until the end of the season.
 He ended his spell at Portman Road with 17 appearances.
-Ahead of the 2022–23 season, Thompson was not called into Brentford's pre-season training camp in Germany and transferred out of the club on 25 July 2022.
+Ahead of the 2022–23 season, Thompson was not called into Brentford's pre-season training camp in Germany and he transferred out of the club on 25 July 2022.
 Thompson made 19 appearances during three seasons with Brentford.